MarcelJurtz/mjurtz.com/_posts/2018-09-02-typescript-up-and-running-in-10-minutes.md

 To generate a JavaScript file from it, we call the TS compiler from a terminal and pass our script to it.
 In my case it looks like this: tsc main.ts.

-If everything is ok, a new file will be created with the same name as our.ts file.
+If everything is ok, a new file will be created with the same name as our .ts file.
 Now, however, with the.js extension.
 The new file contains the following content:

 {% highlight javascript %}